Ticker > Discover > Market Update > Wipro Buyback 2026: Complete Investor Guide To Rs 15,000 Crore Offer

 The Wipro buyback 2026 marks the company's largest-ever buyback and its first in nearly three years.
 The company has approved a buyback size of Rs 15,000 crore, signalling strong capital allocation intent despite moderate earnings growth in FY26.

-For investors searching terms like "Wipro buyback 2026 details", "is Wipro buyback good for retail investors", or "how to participate in share buyback India", this buyback represents a classic mix of premium exit opportunity and long-term valuation signal.
+For investors searching for terms like "Wipro buyback 2026 details", "is Wipro buyback good for retail investors", or "how to participate in share buyback India", this buyback represents a classic mix of a premium exit opportunity and a long-term valuation signal.

 Wipro's decision comes at a time when the IT sector is showing early signs of recovery after a period of muted growth.
 Buybacks in such phases often indicate management confidence and efficient utilisation of surplus cash.